zLyus/Java-2048FX/README.md

 Window only resizes in shape of a square

-TODO: When program closed midgame, gamestatus is saved for next startup
+When program closes midgame, gamestatus is saved, next Startup User is asked what he wants to do
-TODO: Make Nodes scale with Window Size